inetum-orleans/docker-devbox-ddb/docs/features/traefik.md

     ```yaml
     traefik:
       extra_services:
         api:
           domain: api.{{core.domain.sub}}.{{core.domain.ext}}
           url: http://{{docker.debug.host}}:8080
     ```

     It will expose the server component throw the traefik docker network, with the domain name and HTTPS support.

-Certificates Installation Feature
+Custom certificates feature
 ---

 If your project have certificates for SSL access, Traefik needs a bit a configuration in order to use them.

 This is done on `ddb configure` command.
-For instance, if your have defined a certresolver with `null` value in your docker-compose.yml.jsonnet (check feature [jsonnet](./jsonnet.md) for more details), it will create a label `ddb.emit.certs:generate: <the vhost>`.
+For instance, if your have set `docker.reverse-proxy.certresolver` with `null` value in your `docker-compose.yml.jsonnet` (check feature [jsonnet](./jsonnet.md) for more details), it will create a label `ddb.emit.certs:generate: <domain>`.

-It will then be processed by the [certs](./certs.md) feature and will generate a SSL certificate.
+This label emit a `certs:generate` for given `domain`, and it is processed by [certs](./certs.md) feature to generate a custom SSL certificate.

-Then, the `certs:available` event will be triggered, which is handled by the traefik feature.
+Then, `certs:available` event is triggered and handled by traefik feature to install this certificate in the traefik configuration for given `domain`.

-When triggered, it will generate the right configuration file in order to tell Traefik that there is a certificate defined for the given domain.

-Certificates Uninstallation Feature
----

 For some reason, you might want to remove HTTPS on your project and move back to HTTP.

 This is done on `ddb configure` command.
-If you have previously defined a certresolver to null, it will be detected that you removed it.
+If you define `docker.reverse-proxy.certresolver` value to 'letsencrypt', or set `traefik.https` to `False`, it is detected that you removed it.

-The `certs:removed` event will be triggered, which is handled by the traefik feature.
+The `certs:remove` event is then triggered and handled by [certs](./certs.md) feature to remove it.

-When triggered, it will remove the configuration file and both public and private key in order to tell Traefik that there is no more certificate defined for the given domain.
+Then, `certs:removed` event is triggered and handler by traefik feature to uninstall this certificate from traefik configuration, so there's no more certificate defined for the given domain.